LoinHeart/Heart_Diagnosis_Assistant/README.md

         pip install -r requirements.txt

-4. **Run the AI API Server:**
+4. **Run the AI Server:**

-Navigate to the AI_server directory and start the Flask server.
+Navigate to the AI_server directory and start the server.

       cd AI_server
-      python Backend.py
+      python AI_server.py
       The server will start and listen for requests on http://127.0.0.1:5000.

 5. **Run the Streamlit Interface:**